Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear is a self-help book published in 2018.

 The Surprising Power of Atomic Habits

-- Be more concerned with current trajectory over current results
+- Focus more on your current trajectory than immediate results

-- Persist in habits long enough to break the plateau
+- Persist in your habits long enough to see real progress

 - Systems > Goals

-- You do not rise to the level of your goals – You fall to the level of your systems
+- You don’t rise to your goals, you fall to your systems

-- winners and losers have the same goals
+- Winners and losers often have the same goals

-- achieving a goal is only momentary change
+- Achieving a goal leads to temporary change

 How Your Habits Shape Your Identity (and Vice Versa)